wlffann/mock-frontend-takehome-interview/README.md

-# Frontend Take Home Interview
+# Mock Frontend Take Home Interview

 This is a simple repo that can be used for mock interviews.